dahldoescards/psd/README.md

 - **Stats Displayed**: Update the `statsToShow` array
 - **Search Behavior**: Adjust the `searchPlayers()` method
 - **Layout**: Change the grid and responsive breakpoints

-## 🐛 Troubleshooting

-**"Failed to load JSON" Error**:
-- Make sure you're using http://localhost:8000 (not file://)
-- Check that `Prospect stats.json` is in the same folder as `index.html`

-**Search Not Working**:
-- Ensure the JSON has a `player` field for each prospect
-- Check browser console for errors
-- Try refreshing the page

-**Performance Issues**:
-- The app handles 6.5MB efficiently, but very large datasets (>50MB) may need optimization
-- Use browser dev tools to monitor memory usage

 ## 📈 Data Structure